-Using over the counter (OTC) medications for anxiety is a relatively new development when compared to using OTC medications for physical symptoms.
+Using over-the-counter (OTC) medications and natural supplements for anxiety is a relatively new development when compared to using OTC medications for physical symptoms.
 As many people suffer from anxiety, the appeal of OTC medications is understandable.
 It’s the convenience of going to the pharmacy and picking an OTC medication to treat any symptom you may have, be it a headache, muscle pain, fever, or cold.
 In addition, you don’t need a prescription, which requires a doctor’s visit, and that entails calling the office, waiting a few days (or few weeks) for the appointment, and accepting the doctor’s treatment which you only have a minority voice with regards to the decision for treatment.
 Why not take control of your own mental health and anxiety?
 Why should you suffer any longer, waiting for someone else’s opinion?
 We are used to going to the pharmacy to obtain OTC medications for our physical symptoms…but what about for mental symptoms like anxiety?
 The good news is that there are research studies showing that OTC medications can help for anxiety.

 Benadryl For Anxiety